-Summer months mean more outdoor activities for most Albertans; after all the snow comes too soon!
-Summer is no time to get careless with safety, though.
-Because we are more active and spend more time in the sun there are specific hazards that we need to be aware of.
+Summer months in Alberta mean more outdoor activities especially after the long winter months!
+Summer is no time to get careless with safety, we are more active and spend more time in the sun where there are specific hazards that we need to be aware of.

 Heat exhaustion and heat stroke